newfies-dialer/newfies-dialer/docs/source/user-guide-doc/customer_panel.rst

 ~~~~~~~~

 Campaign list will be displayed from following URL.
 You can add new campaign for
-logged in user by clicking ``Add campaign``.
+the logged in user by clicking ``Add campaign``.
 While adding campaign, importantly
-add campaign's stating and ending dates with timing & week-day exception.
+add the campaign's start and end dates with time & week-day exceptions.
-Also select gateway through which call will be routed & phonebook(s) which is
+Also select the gateway through which calls will be routed & phonebook(s) that are
 linked with contacts.
-From campaign list, click on campaign which you want to update.
+From campaign list, click on campaign that you want to update.

 **URL**: